 3. All promotions must comply with legal and regulatory guidelines.

 Despite being in the US, Pinterest attracts users from all over the world.
 Pinterest is not the government and complying with their guidelines isn’t compliance with legal or regulatory guidelines in your or any other country.
 “Is my giveaway legal” is not the same as “Does my giveaway violate any TOS?”.
-Pinterest is clear that you are responsible for this aspect of your promotion.
+The platform rules are clear that you are responsible for this aspect of your promotion.
 They’re also very clear that if they’re sued because of what you do then you’ll be paying their legal bills.

 Remember that just because Pinterest says you can ask for a pin, a comment, a repin or a like doesn’t mean that those are legally compliant.
 Further, if your pin board is part of a sponsored promotion there may be other regulatory compliance that has to be incorporated as well.

 Overall, these promotion guidelines are common sense and aligned with what the other large social platform has done.
-Because there is no “like gating” there are few applications that track all the different actions an entrant can take on Pinterest.
+Because there is no “like gating” there are few applications that track all the different actions an entrant can take using this social network.
 There are applications and widgets that can be used which can ask for verification, but you will need to keep in mind that many of the actions taken on Pinterest may not be verifiable due to platform functionality limitation (i.e., showing only the last 10 repins or likes, no date or time stamps).

 What are your thoughts on these new guidelines?
 Will it change how you administer your promotions?